Frugal Splitting Operators: Representation, Minimal Lifting, and Convergence: Generalized Primal-Dual Resolvents

-While the ordinary relaxed resolvent operator is always single-valued, the operator $(M+\pdop_{A,p})^{-1}\circ N$ used in \cref{eq:asym-res-op} is not necessarily single-valued or computationally tractable for an arbitrary choice of $M\in\R^{n\times n}$, $N\in\R^{n\times d}$ and $A\in\ops_n^F$.
-However, for the purposes of this paper, it is not necessary to find general conditions for when $(M+\pdop_{A,p})^{-1}\circ N$ is single-valued or easy to compute.
+While the standard relaxed resolvent operator is single-valued, the operator $(M+\pdop_{A,p})^{-1}\circ N$ used in \cref{eq:asym-res-op} is not necessarily single-valued, let alone computationally tractable, for an arbitrary choice of $M\in\R^{n\times n}$, $N\in\R^{n\times d}$ and $A\in\ops_n^F$.
+However, for the purposes of this paper, we do not need to find general conditions for when $(M+\pdop_{A,p})^{-1}\circ N$ is single-valued or readily evaluated.
 The objective is to parameterize frugal splitting operators which are computationally tractable if the evaluations of the forward and backward steps are tractable.
-Furthermore, as it turns out, the \emph{kernel} $M$ in a representation of a frugal splitting operator is highly structured, making the single-valuedness of $(M+\pdop_{A,p})^{-1}\circ N$ easy to establish. \begin{defin}[$p$-Kernel over $\ops_n^F$] We call a matrix $M \in \R^{n\times n}$ a \emph{$p$-kernel over $\ops_n^F$} if $p\notin F$ and $M+\pdskew_p$ is lower triangular with $M_{i,i} \geq 0$ for $i\in \{1,\dots,n\}$ and $M_{i,i} = 0$ if and only if $i\in F$ where $M_{i,i}$ denotes the $i$th element on the diagonal of $M$.
-The matrix $\pdskew_p$ is defined in \cref{eq:primdual}. \end{defin} The well-posedness of a generalized primal-dual resolvent with this kernel structure then follows from the following result. \begin{prop} Let $M\in\R^{n\times n}$ be a $p$-kernel over $\ops_n^F$, then
+As it turns out, the \emph{kernel} $M$ in a representation of a frugal splitting operator is highly structured, making the single-valuedness of $(M+\pdop_{A,p})^{-1}\circ N$ easy to establish. \begin{defin}[$p$-Kernel over $\ops_n^F$] We call a matrix $M \in \R^{n\times n}$ a \emph{$p$-kernel over $\ops_n^F$} if $p\notin F$ and $M+\pdskew_p$ is lower triangular with $M_{i,i} \geq 0$ for $i\in \{1,\dots,n\}$ and $M_{i,i} = 0$ if and only if $i\in F$ where $M_{i,i}$ denotes the $i$th element on the diagonal of $M$.
+The matrix $\pdskew_p$ is defined in \cref{eq:primdual}. \end{defin} Requiring \(M + \pdskew_p\) to be lower triangular with non-negative diagonal entries enables a substitution that resembles Gaussian elimination.
+This allows us to reduce the question on single-valuedness of generalized primal-dual resolvents to the single-valuedness of the constituent resolvent and direct evaluations. \begin{prop} Let $M\in\R^{n\times n}$ be a $p$-kernel over $\ops_n^F$.
+Then

 is single-valued---and hence has full domain---for all $A \in\ops_n^F$. \begin{proof} Let $A\in\ops_n^F$, $z = (z_1,\dots,z_n) \in\Hprim^n$, $y = (y_1,\dots,y_n) \in\Hprim^n$, and $L = M + \pdskew_p$.
 By definition we have that $y \in (M + \pdop_{A,p})^{-1}x$ is equivalent to